Language professional: Business characteristics

 Language professionals may be self-employed (freelance or small entrepreneurs) or employed at universities, research institutes and companies that generate scientific-technical documentation.
 They may also work indirectly through a translation or editing agency (although the presence of an intermediary may hinder the development of a direct, professional relationship with the author-client).
 Their services are provided in classroom, distance or one-on-one settings.
 They may offer only one type of service or combine several services to best serve a particular author group; often they specialize in a subject area in which they have prior training or work experience.

 By adopting the label language professional, those who offer writing support services emphasize that they are dedicated to running a service business (or, if employed, they adopt an entrepreneurial spirit) and that their conduct is guided by professional values and ethics.
 As professionals, they work with confidence and use specialized knowledge and skills to find tailored solutions for each client's request.
 Language professionals have also been called professional language consultants, as outlined by Mediterranean Editors and Translators: "Professional language consultants distinguish themselves by the quality of their product, by a strong sense of business ethics, and [by] a high level of professional organization."
 Another term sometimes used is language service provider, while the related, but broader literacy broker includes "editors, reviewers, academic peers, and English-speaking friends and colleagues, who mediate text production in a number of ways".

 Ethical working practices

 The language professional facilitates the writing process without interfering with the authors' ownership of and responsibility for the published document.
 They do not substitute the authors' role in conceiving the document and producing the content: they are not ghostwriters.
-They are familiar with issues of publication ethics and adheres to publishing guidelines, especially those of the Committee on Publication Ethics and, in the medical field at least, the International Committee of Medical Journal Editors.
+They are familiar with issues of publication ethics and adhere to publishing guidelines, especially those of the Committee on Publication Ethics and, in the medical field at least, the International Committee of Medical Journal Editors.
 In particular, the work of the language professional does not cross the boundary into authorship.
 Rather, it is becoming increasingly common (especially in the biomedical sciences) for the language professional's contribution to a paper to be recognized in the paper's acknowledgements section.